sspanak/tt9/docs/user-manual.md

 _**Note:** Every application decides on its own what to do when OK is pressed and TT9 has no control over this._

 _**Note 2:** In messaging applications, you need to enable their "Send with ENTER" or similarly named setting, to send messages with OK.
-If the application has no such setting, it usually means it disallows sending messages this way.
-Yet, for some of them, TT9 can be enabled to send messages in the [Compatibility Settings](#compatibility-options--troubleshooting)._
+If the application has no such setting, it usually means it disallows sending messages this way._

 #### 0-key:
 - **In 123 mode:**